Alex Berko is an American composer, pianist, and arranger.

 Berko’s music has been heard at the Green Music Center, the ACDA Central Division Conference, the Jazz Education Network (JEN) Conference, RED NOTE New Music Festival, BGSU New Music Festival, NYU/ASCAP Film Scoring Institute, Atlantic Music Festival, California Summer Music Festival, and Interlochen Arts Camp, as well as on Cleveland (OH) and Bloomington (IN) Public Radio.
 At the age of 13, Berko collaborated and performed a piece with Verb Ballet, a Cleveland-based contemporary dance company.
 Beyond concert music, he has gone on to score several independent films and arrange many pieces for various choirs, ensembles, and solo artists.

-Recent projects include a collaboration with Grammy-nominated vocalist, Kate McGarry and the Cape Cod Symphony Orchestra for December 2017, a new work commissioned for the Heartland Marimba Quartet to be performed at the 2018 SCI National Conference in March, and a new 15-minute work commissioned by the Monterey Symphony for their season opening concert in October 2018.
+Upcoming projects include a collaboration with Grammy-nominated vocalist, Kate McGarry and the Cape Cod Symphony Orchestra for December 2017, a new work commissioned for the Heartland Marimba Quartet to be performed at the 2018 SCI National Conference in March, a commission from Donald Nally for the Cathedral Choral Society in Washington D.C., and a new 15-minute work commissioned by the Monterey Symphony for their season opening concert in October 2018.

 Berko currently attends Indiana University’s Jacobs School of Music, pursuing a BM in composition with an outside concentration in piano and entrepreneurship.
-In addition, he is a member of NOTUS Contemporary Vocal Ensemble and has sung in the leading Vocal Jazz Ensemble.
+In addition, he is a member of NOTUS Contemporary Vocal Ensemble, has sung in the leading Vocal Jazz Ensemble, and accompanies the Singing Hoosiers.
 In his early years, Berko received extensive training in composition, piano, and theory at the Cleveland Institute of Music pre-college division.
 Primary teachers for composition include Claude Baker, Keith Fitch, Aaron Travers, Don Freund, and Stephen Stanziano.
 For piano, he has studied with Edmund Battersby and Sandra Shapiro.
 He currently studies composition with David Dzubay and piano with Jean-Louis Haguenauer.
 Berko is a member of ASCAP.